apache/submarine/docs/development/IntegrationTest.md

 # IntegrationTest

-Submarine now supports two kind of integration tests.
+Submarine now supports two kinds of integration tests.

 They are in the project's `submarine/submarine-test` directory, There are two modules, `e2e` and `test-k8s`.